thinknodesdev/AdBuddy/README.md

-  # AdBudd Video Ad Generator
+  # AdBuddy Video Ad Generator

-  This is a code bundle for AdBudd Video Ad Generator.
-The original project is available at https://www.figma.com/design/IeCC4wryD5JxwoaKXHcJNv/AdBudd-Video-Ad-Generator.
+  This is a code bundle for AdBuddy Video Ad Generator.
+The original project is available at https://www.figma.com/design/IeCC4wryD5JxwoaKXHcJNv/AdBuddy-Video-Ad-Generator.

   ## Running the code